-Thre ee months ended December 31, Twelve months ended December 31, (\$ Canadian thousands) 2021 2020 2021 2020 Engineered Systems bookings \$ 135,370 \$ 5,386 \$ 185,979 \$ 47,720 Engineered Systems backlog 179,655 16,176 179,655 16,176 Segment revenue \$ 98,868 \$ 144,367 \$ 309,695 \$ 353,210 Intersegment revenue (49) (124) (138) (199) Revenue \$ 98,819 \$ 144,243 \$ 309,557 \$ 353,011 Revenue - Engineered Systems \$ 7,953 \$ 17,179 \$ 22,500 \$ 40,485 Revenue - Service \$ 30,154 \$ 24,320 \$ 111,500 \$ 96,092 Revenue - Energy Infrastructure \$ 60,712 \$ 102,744 \$ 175,557 \$ 216,434 Operating income \$ 11,081 \$ 18,495 \$ 36,250 \$ 40,488 EBIT \$ 11,187 \$ 18,496 \$ 36,385 \$ 40,542 EBITDA \$ 21,067 \$ 27,601 \$ 73,678 \$ 75,649 Segment revenue as a % of total revenue 30.8% 48.3% 32.2% 29.0% Recurring revenue growth (28.5)% 86.4% (8.1)% 15.7% Operating income as a % of segment revenue 11.2% 12.8% 11.7% 11.5% EBIT as a % of segment revenue 11.3% 12.8% 11.8% 11.5% EBITDA as a % of segment revenue 21.3% 19.1% 23.8% 21.4%
+Т months ended December 31,

+(\$ Canadian thousands) 2021 2020

+Engineered Systems bookings \$ 185,979 \$ 47,720

+Engineered Systems backlog 179,655 16,176

+Segment revenue \$ 309,695 \$ 353,210

+Intersegment revenue (138) (199)

+Revenue \$ 309,557 \$ 353,011

+Revenue - Engineered Systems \$ 22,500 \$ 40,485

+Revenue - Service \$ 111,500 \$ 96,092

+Revenue - Energy Infrastructure \$ 175,557 \$ 216,434

+Operating income \$ 36,250 \$ 40,488

+EBIT \$ 36,385 \$ 40,542

+EBITDA \$ 73,678 \$ 75,649

+Segment revenue as a % of total revenue 32.2% 29.0%

+Recurring revenue growth (8.1)% 15.7%

+Operating income as a % of segment revenue 11.7% 11.5%

+EBIT as a % of segment revenue 11.8% 11.5%

+EBITDA as a % of segment revenue 23.8% 21.4%

-Engineered Systems bookings were higher in the current quarter and the twelve months of 2021 compared to the comparative periods.
+Engineered Systems bookings were higher in the twelve months of 2021 compared to the comparative period.
 The increase is largely due to a new 10-year natural gas infrastructure contract that was awarded to Enerflex during the fourth quarter of 2021.
 The Company has determined that this contract will be accounted for as an Engineered Systems sale under finance lease accounting.
 When an agreement to build new equipment has been reached with a customer and that contract will be accounted for as a finance lease, the Company will recognize the booking in Engineered Systems.
 Revenue and gross margin from these contracts are recognized at the commencement of the lease.
 The finance lease interest portion will be recognized in the Energy Infrastructure product line over the lease term.
 Engineered Systems bookings in the Rest of World segment are typically larger in nature and scope and as a result are less frequent.

-During the three and twelve months ended December 31, 2021, Rest of World revenues have decreased by \$45.4 million and \$43.5 million relative to the comparative periods.
-Engineered Systems and Energy Infrastructure revenues decreased during the fourth quarter and the twelve months of 2021, offset by improved Service revenues.
+During the twelve months ended December 31, 2021, Rest of World revenues have decreased by \$43.5 million relative to the comparative year.
+Engineered Systems and Energy Infrastructure revenues decreased during the twelve months of 2021, offset by improved Service revenues.
 Engineered Systems revenue declined based on the timing of new bookings, which have not yet hit revenue recognition.
 The Company recognized revenue on the extension of a previous BOOM contract that is now recorded as a finance lease.
-The contribution is lower than the two finance leases recorded in the same quarter last year which is the primary reason for the lower Energy Infrastructure revenue and the regression in recurring revenue growth in the three and twelve months of 2021.
+The contribution is lower than the two finance leases recorded in the fourth quarter last year which is the primary reason for the lower Energy Infrastructure revenue and the regression in recurring revenue growth in the twelve months of 2021.
 These decreases were offset by an increase in Service revenues on higher activity levels in Argentina, Brazil, the Middle East, and Australia.

-Operating income decreased by \$7.4 million and \$4.2 million during the three and twelve months ended December 31, 2021 compared to the same periods in 2020, due to lower gross margins on lower Engineered Systems and Energy Infrastructure revenue, partially offset by improved Service revenues and lower SG&A. For the fourth quarter, SG&A costs are lower than the comparable period in 2020 due to lower share-based compensation on mark-to-market movement.
-For the twelve months of 2021, the lower SG&A costs compared to the prior year is due to the reduced bad debt provisions, partially offset with higher share-based compensation on mark-to-market movement and higher compensation due to the effect of the temporary cost savings measures that were removed in the previous quarter.
+Operating income decreased by \$4.2 million during the twelve months ended December 31, 2021 compared to the same period in 2020, due to lower gross margins on lower Engineered Systems and Energy Infrastructure revenue, partially offset by improved Service revenues and lower SG&A. For the twelve months of 2021, the lower SG&A costs compared to the prior year is due to the reduced bad debt provisions, partially offset with higher share-based compensation on mark-to-market movement and higher compensation due to the effect of the temporary cost savings measures that were removed in the second half of 2021.